minio/docs/source/object-retention/minio-object-locking.rst

 users, including the :ref:`MinIO root <minio-users-root>` user.

 Legal Holds are indefinite and enforce complete immutability for locked objects.
-Only privileged users with the :policy-action:`s3:PutObjectLegalHold` can set or lift the Legal Hold.
+Only privileged users with the :policy-action:`s3:PutObjectLegalHold` permission can set or lift the Legal Hold.

 Legal holds are complementary to both :ref:`minio-object-locking-governance` and :ref:`minio-object-locking-compliance` retention settings.
-An object held under both legal hold *and* a ``GOVERNANCE/COMPLIANCE`` retention rule remains WORM locked until the legal hold is lifed *and* the rule expires.
+An object held under both legal hold *and* a ``GOVERNANCE/COMPLIANCE`` retention rule remains WORM locked until the legal hold is lifted *and* the rule expires.

 For ``GOVERNANCE`` locked objects, the legal hold prevents mutating the object *even if* the user has the necessary privileges to bypass retention.